Room No.: HSB 331B

 - Co-authored “Forging A New Partnership: Assessing the Indo-US Civilian Nuclear Deal” NIAS Report, September 2006.
 Published by National Institute for Advanced Studies, Bangalore.

 - “China-EU and the Arms Embargo” ORF Issue Brief No. 1, March 2004 Published by Observer Research Foundation, New Delhi.

 - “The 16th Party Congress in China”, IPCS Issue Brief No 3.
 November 2002 Published by the Institute of Peace and Conflict Studies, New Delhi.

 - “Growing Tensions in the South China Sea” IPCS Issue Brief No. 213, May 2013.
 Published by the Institute of Peace and Conflict Studies, New Delhi.

 Projects at IIT Madras:

-- Centre for Comparative EU Studies, Co-coordinator, Year: 2009-2011 European Union Setting up of Centre for Comparative EU Studies at HSS, Developing a new research & teaching area in International Relation and Globalisation at HSS.
-Funded by th European Commission
+- Centre for Comparative EU Studies, Co-coordinator, Year: 2009-2011 European Union Setting up of Centre for Comparative EU Studies at HSS, Developing new research & teaching area in International Relations and Globalisation at HSS.
+Funded by the European Commission

 - HS5940 International Relations: Theory and Practice (Introduced and taught) 3 credits.
 (M.A.
 Core)